Googlebot cover image

 How Googlebot Works

 Googlebot starts the crawling process with a list of webpage URLs generated from previous crawls and sitemaps provided by website owners.
-It visits these URLs, reads the information on the page, and processes it.
+It visits these URLs, reads the page content, and processes it.

 During this process, the crawler looks for links on the page and adds them to its list of pages to crawl next.
-It also takes note of any changes to the page since its last visit, so the index can be updated.
+It also notes any changes to the page since its last visit, so the index can be updated.

 It’s worth noting that Googlebot doesn’t visit every site simultaneously or at the same frequency.
 The frequency and depth of its visits are determined by a site’s crawl budget, which can be influenced by factors such as the site’s size, health, and popularity.